danBhentschel/techio-practical-linq/markdowns/05_MethodsExtractValues/02_skip_while_take_while.template.md

 ### TakeWhile(&lt;criteria&gt;) method
 `TakeWhile()` behaves similarly to the `Take()` method except that, instead of taking the first `n` elements of a sequence, it "takes" all of the initial elements of a sequence that meet a specified **criteria**, and stops on the first element that doesn't meet the criteria.
 It then returns a new sequence containing all the "taken" elements.

-The criteria is passed into `TakeWhile()` as a delegate method that takes a single parameter of type `T` (where `T` is the datatype of the elements in the `IEnumerable<T>` sequence) and returns a `bool` indicating whether or not the passed-in elements should be "taken".
+The criteria is passed into `TakeWhile()` as a delegate method that takes a single parameter of type `T` (where `T` is the data type of the elements in the `IEnumerable<T>` sequence) and returns a `bool` indicating whether or not the passed-in element should be "taken".

 ```csharp
 //// EMBED: LinqCourseEmbeddedCode/Methods2.cs, TakeWhile()